Tag Archive | how to protect vegetables in cold weather

 Here in North Carolina

-Since moving to Charlotte, North Carolina (USDA zone 7b/8a) in 2013, I’ve used clear plastic and miniature lights to ripen up the last of the summer vegetables.
+After moving to Charlotte, North Carolina (USDA zone 7b) in 2013, I’ve used clear plastic and miniature lights to ripen up the last of the summer vegetables.
 And they keep cool season greens and vegetables growing through the worst of our winter weather.
 To avoid any surprises, check the weather forecast daily.

-Succulents that moved with me from Maryland spend the winters in lighted cold frames after filling the sunny windows indoors (photo, right).
+Succulents that moved with me from Maryland spend the winters in mini-lights-equipped cold frames after filling the sunny windows indoors (photo, right).
 Delicate species stay inside.

 Cautions